How to Draw a Rose

 (3) Then add some simple leaves around it.

 It really looks like a rose, right?
-Give this method a try for a little design work or for a hand-drawn touch.
+Try this method for design work or a hand-drawn touch.
 Adding variation to this simplified form gives a sense of realism and allows you to enjoy all kinds of rose shapes.

 Final Comments

-How was it?
-Roses are a complex flower, but by breaking it down into parts, it becomes much easier to draw.
+How was the guide?
+Roses are complex flowers, but they become easier to draw by breaking them down into parts.
 This is just one example of a rose.
-Other roses have different numbers of petals and frilly shapes, so let’s draw all kinds of roses and discover your favorite!
+Other roses have different numbers of petals and frilly shapes, so draw all kinds of roses, discover your favorite, and create stunning bouquets!